OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 ### <img src="/assets/img/updates/102123/herb.png" style="vertical-align:middle;position:relative;right:1px;bottom:1px"> Achievement Rewards

-Directly influencing Herblore can provide a ton of immediate results and surface level gameplay, but it wouldn't be a proper Neox level overhaul if we weren't continually building upon the interwoven systems of the game.
+Directly influencing Herblore can provide a ton of immediate results and direct influence surface level gameplay, but it wouldn't be a proper Neox level overhaul if we weren't continually building upon the interwoven systems of the game.
 Alongside the changes mentioned above, we've also expanded upon the achievement completion perks for finishing tasks with the Falador region.
 Now, members who work their way through the system will receive the following passive benefits for Herblore:

 ><b><font color="#885eac">Falador Citizen</font></b>
 - 25% chance to receive double nests from trading in mole parts to Wyson the gardener<br>